techx-cv/Environment_Tutorial/README.md

 ![Pandas](https://img.shields.io/badge/Pandas-2C2D72?style=for-the-badge&logo=pandas&logoColor=white)
 ![Opencv](https://img.shields.io/badge/OpenCV-27338e?style=for-the-badge&logo=OpenCV&logoColor=white)

+## Task One: VPN Dependency
+Make sure you have VPN service thus you can use google, colab , etc. For ones doesn't have VPN, TBD.

-## Task One: Set up your Google Account
+## Task Two: Set up your Google Account
 If you already have a Google account, please skip this task.
 If you don't have a google account, please follow the instruction explicitly and make sure all the settings are correct.
+Quick Link to [instruction](https://github.com/techx-cv/Environment_Tutorial/blob/main/Google%20Account%20Registration.pdf)

+## Task Three: